btskinner/rmargins/README.md

 The main file, `margins.R`, shows how to compute Stata-like margins in R by hand in the context of logistic regression.
-It's mostly just to show the intuition underlying Stata's `-margins-` commands, but you can use the results to make nice margins figures with ggplot.
+It's mostly just to show the intuition underlying Stata's `-margins-` command, but you can use the results to make nice margins figures with ggplot.
 Output from R can be checked in Stata with `margins_check.do` and `fake_data.csv` can be recreated with `make_fake_data.R`.